 Patriotism is Good and Bad

-Very rarely, you get a mix, where the blowhard is genuinely loyal and commendable, despite his obnoxiousjingoism.
-Though sometimes a writer will portray patriotism towards a certain country as good while patriotism towards any other country is bad.
+Every now and then you get a mix, where the blowhard is genuinely loyal and commendable, despite his enthusiasmfor wars with other peoples - though genocidal war-mongerers don't tend to feature in this category.
+Whether they realise and accept it or not, nationalist ideology often leads writers to portray patriotism towards a certain state (i.e. their own) as good while patriotism towards all others is bad.
 That portrayal is full of Unfortunate Implications and is an inherently Broken Aesop.

 This basically becomes the Sliding Scale of Patriotism vs Jingoism.